Tuesday, September 29, 2009

 Better Than Flowers and Filled with Prayers!

 When I make comfort quilts that is exactly what I do as I sew.
 I count each stitch as a pray for her and her family and anyone else that is going through a similar illness.
-This particular comfort quilt has all kinds of different fabrics and one message.
-The purpose of this comfort quilt is two-fold: to help keep her warm while she is going through treatment and to give her something hopefully make her smile and distract her during tough times.
+This particular comfort quilt has all kinds of

 The beginnings of this pattern came from http://blog.maryquilts.com/.
 Mary explained how to make heartstring quilts.
 After I had all the blocks made, my husband and I rearranged several times and decided this would be a fun version.
 Bright, colorful, and made with love and prayers.